JogOn – Safer Bradford

 What you should know:

-• JogOn is a strong example of cross-sector collaboration.
-Bradford Council, West Yorkshire Police, and community groups coordinated efforts to make public space safer — showing how aligned local leadership can drive change.
+JogOn is a strong example of cross-sector collaboration.
+Bradford Council, West Yorkshire Police, and community groups coordinated efforts to make public space safer — showing how aligned local leadership can mobilize action and support safer environments.

-• Police visibility and public action reinforce each other: Over 1,000 residents have completed Active Bystander training to confidently step in when they witness harassment.
-Alongside this, police issued citations under Public Space Protection Orders and actively engaged with local running events, making enforcement visible and preventative.
+Police visibility and public action reinforce each other: Over 1,000 residents have completed Active Bystander training to help them step in safely when witnessing harassment.
+Alongside this, police have issued citations under Public Space Protection Orders and actively engaged with local running events, making enforcement more visible and preventative.
+While these measures demonstrate active intervention, longer-term impact depends on continued reporting and sustained community engagement.

-• Reporting is central — and encouraged through trust: Officers built relationships at Parkruns and with clubs, encouraging people to come forward.
-The initiative highlights how reporting can be optimized through presence, dialogue, and follow-through — key takeaways for any city or campaign.
+Reporting is central — and encouraged through trust: Officers built relationships at Parkruns and with clubs, encouraging people to come forward.
+The initiative highlights how reporting can be strengthened through presence, dialogue, and follow-through — key takeaways for any city or campaign seeking to improve incident reporting.

-• Expanding beyond running: The campaign has also inspired women from other sports to speak out, creating opportunities for greater impact.
+Expanding beyond running: The campaign has also encouraged women in other sports to share their experiences, creating opportunities for broader discussion and potential action around safety in outdoor physical activity

 Learn more: Safer Bradford - JogOn